 - Auger System

-A leading pellet grill brand in the industry, Green Mountain Grills, based in California, produces the best-of-the-best when it comes to pellet smokers!
-With the Trek, the compact design doesn’t sacrifice quality.
-In fact, the technology and small, yet solid, versatile design makes this grill a winner among portable grills.
+A leading pellet grill brand in the industry, Green Mountain Grills, based in Nevada, produces the best-of-the-best when it comes to pellet smokers!

 GMG Trek Pellet Grill Features

 With the GMG Trek pellet, the compact design doesn’t sacrifice quality.
 In fact, the technology and small, yet solid, versatile design makes this grill a winner among portable grills.
 GMG has made a few nice updates on the Trek, including cooking grates, fire baffle, igniter, and thermal sensor.
 Let’s take a look at those:

 - Cooking grates.
 One of the differences between the GMG Trek vs the Davy Crockett grill is the cooking grates.
 The Trek’s grates are heavier and sturdier overall, to improve on the older models’ design.
 Another updated design on the Trek is the fire baffle adjustment ability.